lwgojustgo/Leaflet/docs/plugins.md

 		<td>
 			<a href="https://github.com/codeofsumit/leaflet.pm">Leaflet.PM</a>
 		</td><td>
 			Geometry Management for Leaflet 1.0.
-Draw, Edit, Drag and Snap Polylines, Polygons, LayerGroups and geoJSON.
+Draw, Edit, Cut, Drag and Snap Markers, Circles, Polylines, Polygons, LayerGroups and geoJSON.
+Supports holes in polygons, snapping and more. (<a href="https://leafletpm.now.sh">Demo</a>)
 		</td><td>
 			<a href="https://github.com/codeofsumit">Sumit Kumar</a>
 		</td>